StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 #### Link

 The next property will be used for the alert presentation.
-If it exists, we want it to provide a string for a label and another one for a url that we can form a url from and then add another action to our alert that will be a Link button with the label being the provided string and the destination the provided url.
+If it exists, we want it to provide a string for a label and another one for a url from which we can form a url and then add another action to our alert that will be a Link button with the label being the provided string and the destination the provided url.

 1. Since this is two properties and they are associated with each other, unlike the first two, you can create a struct called **Link** to represent these two properties.
-Since it will have to be decoded, it must conform to the **Codable** protocol.
+Also, since it will have to be decoded, it must conform to the **Codable** protocol.

 ```swift
 struct Link: Codable {